Trekking Equipment

 Essential Gear

-• Avalanche safety kit: beacon (ARTVA), shovel, probe (rental available)
+- Avalanche transceiver (ARTVA), shovel, and probe (rental available)

-• Telescopic poles with large baskets (rental available)
+- Telescopic poles with large snow baskets (rental available)

 Essential Gear

-• Avalanche safety kit: beacon (ARTVA), shovel, probe (rental available)
+- Avalanche transceiver (ARTVA), shovel, and probe (rental available)

-• Telescopic poles with large baskets (rental available)
+- Telescopic poles with large snow baskets (rental available)

 FOR MORE DAYS